 A bulging toast-rack full of buttered TEFL slices

 Featuring this month what makes a good teacher great, the greatest TEFL teacher story ever told and let's hear it for the dreaded visa run

-South African (male, 19 years old, native English speaker).
+Filipino (male, 23 years old, native Cebuano speaker).
 Currently living in Thailand.

 Certificate (2), BA (1)